 ⚠️ Good To Know!

-- If your DNS is not hosted by Volusion, you will need to use the instructions above to change your NS within your domain registrar before you can use your DNS management page to edit your DNS records
+- If your DNS is not hosted by Volusion, you will need to use the instructions in this article to change your NS within your domain registrar before you can use your DNS management page to edit your DNS records

 - Changes made to your DNS records may take 24-72 hours to take effect